gagliardetto/lgtm-cli/README.md

 	-f=projects.txt
 ```

-### Unfollow all projects from a certain owner (e.g. all projects from kubernetes owner)
+### Unfollow all projects from a certain owner

+Example: unfollow all projects from kubernetes owner.

 ```bash
 lgtm unfollow kubernetes
 ```

-### Rebuild followed projects for a specific language (default: rebuild ONLY projects that don't have a build for that language, yet)
+### Rebuild followed projects for a specific language

 ```bash
 lgtm --wait=30s rebuild --lang=go
 ```

+Default: rebuild ONLY projects that don't have a build for that language, yet.

 ### Trigger a build attempt for proto-projects